 4) How the piano was moved in originally; i.e. was a crane required?

-You should also consider whether you want to take out any additional liability coverage for your move.
+It would help if you also considered whether you want to take out any additional liability coverage for your move.
 There are two options that Olympia makes available to our clientele.
-The first option is at no additional charge and is comprised of the legally mandated 60 cents per pound article.
+The first option is at no additional charge and comprises the legally mandated 60 cents per pound article.
 The second option is called or “Replacement Value Coverage” and allows you to increase the level of coverage for your relocation.
 A detailed explanation of these options is available to you here.